creativechain/creacli/docs/multisig.rst

 ::

-    piston -dx allow --account xeroc --permission active dantheman --weight 1 --threshold 2
+    dpaypy -dx allow --account jared --permission active nickeles --weight 1 --threshold 2

 This will change the threshold.

 Verify the multisig account
 ===========================

-Using ``piston permissions`` we can take a look at the end result of our
+Using ``dpaypy permissions`` we can take a look at the end result of our
 actions:

 ::

-    piston permissions <accountname>
+    dpaypy permissions <accountname>

 Spending funds from a multisig account
 ======================================

-Spending funds from a multisig account is as easy as `using piston for coldstorage </piston/@xeroc/piston-howto-use-it-for-coldstorage>`__.
+Spending funds from a multisig account is as easy as `using dpaypy for coldstorage </dpaypy/@jared/dpaypy-howto-use-it-for-coldstorage>`__.
 The major difference is that you need to transfer the **partially** signed transaction between multiple parties.